apache/infrastructure-website/content/pages/openpgp.md

     ssb   4096R/4A6D5217 2009-08-20
 ```

-Finally make that the temporary file used cannot be read.
+Finally make sure that the temporary file you used cannot be read.
 We recommend secure deletion.
 If you are working on Linux, for example, you can use the <a href="http://www.linfo.org/shred.html" target="_blank">shred</a> command:

 ```
     :::console